How to Write a Resume for OpenAI

 Industry

-Artificial Intelligence, Research, SaaS
+Artificial Intelligence, AGI Research, API Platform

 Hiring Bar